 The Application Process isn’t as Painful as it Seems

-While credit checks and the surrender of other personal / business information are far from enjoyable experiences, applications for many freight factoring companies usually only take a few minutes.
-Moreover, while getting the actual funding can vary, the average time is around 24 hours.
+While credit and invoice checks and the surrender of other personal / business information are far from enjoyable experiences, applications for many freight factoring companies usually only take a few minutes.
+Moreover, while getting the actual advance can vary, the average time is around 24 hours.
 At best, it can be as little as 1 hour, depending on your choice of factoring company.
 Some applications will allow the factoring company to immediately collect on your receivables, so always be careful when filling out an application to make sure it is not a binding contract.

 Freight Factoring Has been Around for Decades